Columbus False Claims Act/Whistleblower Attorneys

 When someone steals money from the government, they are harming everyone.
 That money was allocated to address the specific needs of our citizens, such as building roads and highways, defending our nation, and providing medical care for senior citizens.

 The False Claims Act (FCA) allows people who have personally witnessed fraudulent acts against the government to report these crimes without fear of retaliation.
 Under FCA, citizens who report fraud have a right to collect a percentage of the damages the government recovers.

 It takes courage to report a crime, especially when the guilty party is your boss, associate, or employer.
 But you don’t have to do it on your own.
-The experienced trial lawyers at Butler Prather LLP can assist you with your qui tam tort filing and take legal steps to protect you from retaliation.
+The experienced Georgia whistleblower lawyers at Butler Prather LLP can assist you with your qui tam tort filing and take legal steps to protect you from retaliation.

 For over 35 years, the personal injury lawyers at Butler Prather LLP have been helping people get justice in Columbus, Georgia, and across the nation.
 Our skilled litigators have won hundreds of millions of dollars in settlements and verdicts for clients in over 30 states.
 We’ve won nine verdicts exceeding $100 million and over 60 verdicts and settlements of over $10 million.

 If you’re ready to do the right thing, we’re here to help.
 Call us at (706) 322-1990 to schedule a complimentary consultation today.